 Revolutionizing Independent Film

-“Echo” was one of my first 360 VR projects but I always loved the style of it, it illustrates a realistic expression of what my life as a video editor and philosophic individual was like living in a small town in Pennsylvania.
+“Echo” was one of my first 360 VR projects but I always loved the style of it, it illustrates a realistic expression of what my life as a video editor and philosophical individual was like living in a small town in Pennsylvania.
 The twist of finding a painting under a bridge that awoke me from my dream world was intended to display my fondness of dreams and their significance to my perception of reality.

 Jacob Doina has been an inspiration to me for a while now, I always love the abstract expressive style that include vibrant color schemes that blur the line between the imagination and reality.
 This is a video compilation where I combined Jacob Doina's still works into a single video.